JesseRussell2240/CMS/README.md

 modified audio recording into helper functions and text based GUI intorder to better ingrate with the GUI

 Hayden
+Modified status report template and filled out this weeks status report Wrote code to use a buffer inorder to have a longer recive window that checks for garbage

 Zach
+rs232 set up comport virtual code calls

 ________________________________________________________________________________________________________________
 Week 3
 Jesse
+Implemented play and record into GUI
+Merged RS232 code with audio recording, wrote a basic merged copy of menu systems, removed mains and called helper functions.

 Hayden